liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 +$$$

-**Tip:** The wizard is an extremely helpful tool, especially if you're setting up Liferay for the first time.
+**Tip:** The wizard is an extremely helpful tool, especially if you're setting up @product@ for the first time.
 If you're a Liferay veteran and you already have your database information and various properties set up, you can disable the setup wizard.
 If you disable the setup wizard, you must manually configure everything manually from a `portal-ext.properties` file.
 To disable the setup